There are two types of LPA:

 • They have known you for at least two years.

-• There has been no fraud involved in making the LPA (that is that there is no dishonesty or scam involved).
+• There has been no fraud involved in making the LPA (ie no dishonesty or scam involved)

 • There is no other reason for concern.

 Again, the certificate is a safeguard for you because it is confirmation from a qualified third party that you understand what you are signing and that you have decided to make it yourself, without pressure from others.